evansbenj/SulaRAD/3_GATK_and_base_recalibration.md

 SN	Number of samples in GT comparison:	0
 ```

 As you can see, there were 23.3% fewer snps called after base recalibration.
 This seems like a lot.
-Howver, the next round of recalibration produces almost dientical results.
+However, the next round of recalibration produces almost dientical results.
 So let's go with that!